 - Cultural Competency and Adolescent Health

 - From Health Care Provider to Teen: What You Need to Know About Sex and Sexuality

-- Gay, Lesbian, Bisexual, Transgender, and Questioning Adolescents
+- Lesbian, Gay, Bisexual, Transgender, and Questioning Youth

 - Physicians as Advocates for Adolescent Reproductive Health

 - Pregnancy Options Counseling with Adolescents